You probably know that a vacuum food sealer can save you money by keeping food fresher for longer.

 You do have to be careful when vacuum-sealing bread products, though: freeze them first, then vacuum seal them.
 Otherwise, the pressure from the sealer could crush them.

 Tip: To store bread and bakery products in vacuum bags, freeze them before vacuum sealing.
 Otherwise, the pressure of vacuum sealing will crush them.

 7. Eliminating Freezer Burn (Making Food Usable Even if Past Its Prime)

-Sometimes, though, the value of this goes beyond just the freezer burn.
+Sometimes, though, the value goes beyond freezer burn.
 Have you ever found a package of food deep in the depths of your freezer that you forgot about?
 If it's not vacuum-sealed, you'd better hope you had the presence of mind to label it because it will probably be un-identifiable.
-(Label, label, label--never, ever forego labeling a package that's going in the freezer--ask us how we know.)
+(Never, ever skip labeling a package that's going in the freezer--ask us how we know.)

 However, if it's been vacuum-sealed, there's a good chance you'll not only be able to identify it; you'll also be able to eat it--and enjoy eating it.

 However, even if food is past its prime (or even if you just don't want to take the chance), vacuum-sealed food is still usable, whereas badly freezer-burned food generally is not.

 You can use old meat in stews and soups, old bread as croutons or bread crumbs or in bread pudding...

 A vacuum sealer really helps keep your options open with old frozen food.